 If you’re anything of a coconut lover like me, you’ll probably crave every now and then the popular bounty bars (aka mounds) just as much as I do.
 And that’s precisely where this recipe comes from: late-night bounty/chocolate cravings.

 I love recreating popular candy bars from scratch.
 They usually taste way much better than the commercial version, and most importantly you know exactly what goes in it.
 These bounty bars are awesomely vegan, gluten-free, dairy-free and low in sugar.
 So much healthier than the store-bought counterpart.

 These vegan bounty bars are possibly the best chocolate bar I have ever tested.
-Ready in less than 30 min, and you only need 4 simple ingredients to make them: desiccated coconut flour, coconut milk, dark chocolate and maple syrup.
+Ready in less than 30 min, and you only need 4 simple ingredients to make them: desiccated coconut flour, coconut milk, dark chocolate (make sure it’s organic vegan chocolate) and maple syrup.

-Most recipes call for condensed milk, but you’ll be amazed of the great results you’ll get by using organic coconut milk.
-It doesn’t only achieve the same delicious result, but it also makes this recipe completely vegan and it’s definitely a healthier option.
+Most recipes call for condensed milk, but you’ll be amazed by the great results you’ll get with organic coconut milk.
+Not only you’ll get the same delicious result, but it also makes this recipe completely vegan and it’s definitely a healthier option.